Optimizing over iid distributions and the Beat the Average game: The Beat the Average game

-This equality holds because $(A,B,C) \stackrel{d}{=} (B,A,C) \stackrel{d}{=} (C,A,B)$, where $\stackrel{d}{=}$ denotes equality in distribution.
-The inequality holds because only two of the three indicator functions inside the expectation can be one simultaneously, as the sum of the three inequalities gives the contradiction $0<0$. \end{proof}
+where $I\{\cdot\}$ denotes the indicator function of the event in question.
+This equality holds because the joint distribution is invariant under permutations of the variables.
+The inequality holds because only two of the three indicator functions inside the expectation can be one simultaneously, as the sum of the three inequalities gives the contradiction $A + B + C < A + B + C$. \end{proof}

-In this way, we have essentially solved the card version of the Beat the Average game: you should play if the casinos offers more than three times your bet if you win, but if not then the casino can rip you off by making a clever choice of deck.
+In this way, we have solved the card version of the Beat the Average game: you should play if the casinos offers more than three times your bet if you win, while if they offer less then the casino can rip you off by making a clever choice of deck.

 But how about the dice version?
 We still don't know whether the casino can rig the dice in their favour!
 Fortunately, having solved the card version will let us solve the dice version as well.
 To note the relation, we may think of the dice version as a limiting case of the card version obtained by replacing the deck by a large number of copies of itself.\footnote{We can also consider the dice version as like the card version with replacement: a drawn card is immediately put back into the deck and may be drawn again.
-But we will not need this point of view.} But more importantly, we can use the probabilistic method in a similar way as in the proof of \cref{prop:card_minimal} to solve the casino owner problem.
+But we will not need this point of view.} But more importantly, we can use the probabilistic method in a similar way as in the proof of \cref{prop:card_minimal} to solve the casino manager problem.